 1810 Florida Avenue NW

-Peter Wilborn and Timmy Finch have opened an office on Florida Avenue to better serve D.C.
-Area Cyclists.
-Peter handles Maryland cases, Timmy handles D.C. cases.
-Peter, who grew up in Bethesda (his first bike race in 1983 was in College Park), handles Maryland cases; Timmy, who was born in D.C. (his first job first many years ago was as a D.C. bike messenger in the height of the Dupont Circle scene), handles D.C. bicycle crashes.
+Peter Wilborn and Timmy Finch have opened an office on Florida Avenue to better serve D.C. area Cyclists.
+Peter grew up in Bethesda (his first bike race in 1983 was in College Park); Timmy was born in D.C. (his first job first many years ago was as a D.C. bike messenger in the height of the Dupont Circle scene).

 It is astounding how much cycling in the D.C.
 Area has changed, mostly for the better.
 In the day, cycling in the city was for a hardcore few.
 Fast forward 25 years and cycling is redefining the city.
 From Bike Share to bike commuters to families with kids in tow, D.C. is emerging as one of the nation’s capitals of cycling culture:

 - 4.6% increase from 2015

 - Portland is #1 and DC will likely surprass them in 2018

 - 500 new Capital Bike Share docks and 4 new dockless bike share systems contribute to surge in cycling activity in city

 Along with the surge in riding, there has been a surge in bicycle crashes: D.C. has more cycling crashes per square mile than almost anywhere else in the world.

 - 2,700 DC region bike crashes in 2016

 - 89 bike crash fatalities in 2016 which account for 23% of DC crash fatalities